Defining Alcoholism

 Such people are often professionals, they can be thought of as someone who may have a job that pays well, a family and established social bonds, yet still uses alcohol in a way that has detrimental effects on their lives.

-Sometimes such people have an emotional deficit that they use alcohol to compensate for, e.g. the workaholic who believes "I'm never good enough," and uses alcohol to numb the emotional residue of the belief, as well as the toll the excess work takes on his body and close relationships.
+Sometimes such people have an emotional deficit that they use a coping mechanism to compensate for, e.g. the workaholic who believes "I'm never good enough," and uses alcohol to numb the emotional residue of the belief, as well as the toll the excess work takes on his body and close relationships.

 These people are caught in the same cycle as anyone else suffering from addiction, but their conduct may be perceived as more socially acceptable to others, based on their apparent ability to perform well in different aspects.